Florian Marino: Career

+Marino began racing Motocross in 2004 before switching to Road racing in 2005.
+In 2005 he won the Conti Cup 50 and in 2007 he won the French Junior Cup on a Honda CBR 125.

 World Superbike

 Bimota by Kawasaki Racing Team (2025-)

 Marino was appointed as Bimota test riders for the 2025 WorldSBK season, as the Italian factory looked to develop its new KB998 bike with Xavi Forés and Xavier Artigas.